rafaelctz/GWorkspace-toolbox/docs/index.md

 # GWorkspace Toolbox

-Welcome to GWorkspace Toolbox - a powerful suite of tools designed for Google Workspace administrators to streamline daily operations and management tasks.
+Welcome to GWorkspace Toolbox - a powerful suite of tools designed for Google Workspace administrators in schools and educational institutions to streamline daily operations and management tasks.

 ## Overview

 GWorkspace Toolbox provides a modern, user-friendly interface for managing Google Workspace operations that would otherwise require complex scripts or manual processes.
-Built with efficiency and ease of use in mind, it helps administrators save time and reduce errors.
+Built specifically for educational administrators, it helps schools save time and reduce errors when managing students, faculty, and staff accounts.

 ## Key Features